rchrdmess/RM_Milestone_Project_1/README.md

 ### Accessibility

-Accessibility testing returns three errors.
-One notes an empty link on an element that is hidden, which the developer has discounted as irrelevant.
-Two note missing form labels in the modal window.
+Accessibility testing returns two errors:

+1. Notes an empty link on an element that is hidden, which the developer has discounted as irrelevant because no user is able to view it at teh intention of the developer.

+2. Notes a missing form label in the modal window.
 The developer is unable to identify these as the modal window cant be loaded on screen for the software tool to highlight what it is specifically referring to.
 As a result, the modal has been re-tested using the Voice Over utility and no apparent errors exist.
 All elements are described by Voice Over as intended.

-The contrast errors on the index page relate to the timeline in the about section.
-These have been discounted as their settings are the same as the other sections and any issues reading the large quantity of text can be resolved by zooming the screen, a feature available as standard on all browsers.

 ![Accessibility Results](docs/accessibility_results.jpeg)